mapninja/Earthsys144/Labs/Week_07/Haunted_Sheetmapper.md

     2. latitude
     3. Any additional fields you want to be displayed in the popups

-3. Once you have made your table, you will need to use the **Share Button**  to make the table accessible to Anyone with the link:
+3. Once you have made your table, you will need to use the **Share Button**  to make the table accessible so that "**_Anyone on the internet with the link can view_**":

 ![](images/Haunted_Sheetmapper-8273bec6.png)